The world's most destructive forest fires

 Valerie Gache/AFP/Getty Images

-Greece saw one of the deadliest wildfires in history in July 2018, as multiple blazes roared through resort areas near Athens in the Attica region.
+Greece saw one of history's deadliest wildfires in July 2018, as multiple blazes roared through resort areas near Athens in the Attica region.
 The town of Mati and the village of Neos Voutzas were both severely affected, as was the area around Kineta.
 More than 100 people died, some of whom had attempted to flee to the sea, and over 1,000 buildings were destroyed.

-It's thought that the fires may have been started accidentally by a 65-year-old man burning wood in his garden – and since the tragic events of 2018, numerous people, including officials, have been charged with negligent manslaughter, grievous bodily harm and arson in connection with the fires.
+It's thought the fires may have been started accidentally by a 65-year-old man burning wood in his garden – and numerous people, including officials, were subsequently charged with negligent manslaughter, grievous bodily harm and arson in connection with the fires.

 Nelson Almeida/AFP/Getty Images